Insider Sell: EVP and CEO of Vista, Florian Baumgartner, Sells S

 Cimpress PLC (CMPR, Financial), a global leader in mass customization, has reported an insider transaction involving Florian Baumgartner, the Executive Vice President and CEO of its subsidiary, Vista.
-According to a recent SEC filing, the insider sold 5,683 shares of the company on March 15, 2024.
-Florian Baumgartner has a history of selling shares in the company, with a total of 5,683 shares sold over the past year and no recorded purchases in the same period.
-The insider transaction history for Cimpress PLC (CMPR) indicates a trend of insider sales, with 11 insider sells and no insider buys over the past year.
-On the day of the insider's recent sale, shares of Cimpress PLC (CMPR) were trading at $87.7, resulting in a market capitalization of $2.335 billion.
-The stock's price-earnings ratio stands at 56.84, which is above the industry median of 19.44 and also exceeds the historical median price-earnings ratio for the company.
-Considering the current share price and the GuruFocus Value of $70.43, Cimpress PLC has a price-to-GF-Value ratio of 1.25, indicating that the stock is modestly overvalued according to the GF Value metric.
-The GF Value is determined by considering historical trading multiples, a GuruFocus adjustment factor based on the company's past performance, and future business performance estimates provided by Morningstar analysts.
+According to a recent SEC filing, the insider sold 5,683 shares of the company on March 21, 2024.
+Florian Baumgartner’s recent transaction follows a pattern over the past year, where the insider has sold a total of 11,366 shares and has not made any purchases of the company's stock.
+The insider transaction history for Cimpress PLC (CMPR) indicates a lack of insider purchases over the past year, with 0 insider buys recorded.
+In contrast, there have been 12 insider sells during the same period, suggesting a trend of insiders reducing their holdings in the company.
+On the valuation front, shares of Cimpress PLC (CMPR) were trading at $92.81 on the day of the insider's recent sale, giving the company a market capitalization of $2.464 billion.
+The price-earnings ratio stands at 60.04, which is above both the industry median of 19.34 and the company's historical median price-earnings ratio.
+The stock's valuation relative to the GuruFocus Value (GF Value) indicates that Cimpress PLC is significantly overvalued.
+With a share price of $92.81 and a GF Value of $70.45, the price-to-GF-Value ratio is 1.32.
+The GF Value is calculated considering historical trading multiples, a GuruFocus adjustment factor based on the company's past returns and growth, and future business performance estimates provided by Morningstar analysts.
+For investors monitoring insider activity, the recent sell by Florian Baumgartner may be of interest as it contributes to the ongoing trend of insider sells at Cimpress PLC (CMPR).
+The company's valuation metrics and the price-to-GF-Value ratio further provide context for the stock's current market position.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.